ARCTraining/hpc-intro/_episodes/11-hpc-intro.md

 the 1950s to the 1980s most people used line printers.
 These devices only allowed input and output of the letters, numbers, and punctuation found on a standard keyboard, so programming languages and software interfaces had to be designed around that constraint and text-based interfaces were the way to do this.

 Typing-based interfaces are often called a **command-line interface**, or CLI, to distinguish it from a **graphical user interface**, or GUI, which most people now use.
 The heart of a CLI is a **read-evaluate-print loop**, or REPL: when the user types a command and then presses the Enter (or Return) key, the computer reads it, executes it, and prints its output.
 The user then types another command, and so on until the user logs off.

+[Diagram]

 Learning to use Bash or any other shell sometimes feels more like programming than like using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently